-It is not necessary to calculate the potential exposure of single currency floating/floating interest rate swaps.
-The current exposure, i.e. replacement cost, of these contracts should be taken as their credit equivalent amounts.
+There is no need to calculate the potential exposure of single currency floating/floating interest rate swaps.
+The current exposure, i.e. replacement cost, of these contracts should be taken as their CEAs.

+33. Where the (net) exposure to a counterparty is covered fully or partially by recognized CRM, the calculation is similar to that of on-balance sheet exposures

+(see Section C.1 above), except that in calculating the RWA, CEA is used instead of principal amount.
-- 32. Where the (net) exposure to the counterparty is covered fully or partially by recognized CRM, the calculation is similar to that of on-balance sheet exposures explained in Section C.1 above, except that in calculating the RWA, the credit equivalent amount is used instead of the principal amount.
-The calculation will depend on the type of recognized CRM used: - (a) CRM treatment by substitution of risk-weights which applies to collateral under the simple approach, guarantees and credit derivatives: - (i) Firstly, report the principal amount of the transaction/contract in the column of "Principal Amount"; - (ii) Secondly, convert the principal amount into a credit equivalent amount by the current exposure method.
-Specific provisions should be deducted from the credit equivalent amount and the resultant amount should be reported in the column of "Credit Equivalent Amount"; - (iii) Thirdly, divide the reported "Credit Equivalent Amount" into two portions: the credit protection covered portion and the credit protection uncovered portion;

-- (iv) Fourthly, multiply the uncovered portion of the reported "Credit Equivalent Amount" by the risk-weight applicable to the counterparty and the covered portion of the reported "Credit Equivalent Amount" by the risk-weight applicable to the credit protection to calculate two RWAs.
-The sum of the two RWAs is reported in the column of "Risk-weighted Amount". - (b) CRM treatment by reduction of Principal Amount of exposures which applies to collateral under the comprehensive approach: - (i) Firstly, report the principal amount of the transaction/contract in the column of "Principal Amount"; - (ii) Secondly, convert the principal amount into a credit equivalent amount by the current exposure method.
-Specific provisions should be deducted from the credit equivalent amount and the resultant amount should be reported in the column of "Credit Equivalent Amount"; - (iii) Thirdly, calculate the credit equivalent amount after CRM based on the following formula:
+- (a) CRM treatment by substitution of risk-weights, which applies to collateral under the simple approach, guarantees and credit derivative contracts: - (i) Firstly, report the principal amount of the transaction/contract in the column of "Principal Amount"; - (ii) Secondly, convert the principal amount into a CEA using the current exposure method.
+Specific provisions should be deducted from the CEA and the resultant amount should be reported in the column of "Credit Equivalent Amount"; - (iii) Thirdly, divide the reported "Credit Equivalent Amount" into two portions: the credit protection covered portion and the credit protection uncovered portion; - (iv) Fourthly, multiply the uncovered portion of the reported "Credit Equivalent Amount" by the risk-weight applicable to the counterparty and the covered portion of the reported "Credit Equivalent Amount" by the risk-weight applicable to the credit protection to calculate two RWAs.
+The sum of the two RWAs is reported in the column of "Risk-weighted Amount". - (b) CRM treatment by reduction of Principal Amount of exposures, which applies to collateral under the comprehensive approach: - (i) Firstly, report the principal amount of the transaction/contract in the column of "Principal Amount"; - (ii) Secondly, convert the principal amount into a CEA using the current exposure method.
+Specific provisions should be deducted from the CEA and the resultant amount should be reported in the column of "Credit Equivalent Amount"; - (iii) Thirdly, calculate the CEA after CRM using the following formula: